Life Coach Beth

 To help visualize the brand we created a moodboard and Beth had a professional photo shoot to put herself at the centre of the new brand image.

 We devised several ways to use the success and popularity to support and leverage BethReacher.com, this included visual ‘signposting’: simple adverts that would feature on The Career Stylist and attract people to the message for the wider brand, Beth Reacher; and ads that would appear on Bethreacher.com that would make people aware that a more specific website for career needs existed.

-We decided that the look of the brand would be premium but very personal, conveying lots of Beth’s personality.
+We decided that the look of the brand would be premium but very personal and warm, conveying lots of Beth’s personality.
 In line with this we worked on several writing exercises to create a tone of voice guide.